WASHINGTON, Aug. 24, 2015 /PRNewswire-USNewswire/ -- Following is the daily "Profile America" feature from the U.S. Census Bureau:

-Profile America — Sunday, August 24th.
+Profile America — Monday, August 24th.
 One of America's favorite snack foods is said to have originated on this date in 1853 near Saratoga Springs, New York.
 The chef at Moon's Lake House, George Crum, was irritated at a customer who sent back his fried potatoes several times, saying they were too thick and soggy.
 Crum decided to slice potatoes wafer thin and stir-fry them.
 The customer was delighted, and so-called Saratoga chips became famous.
 The true origin of potato chips is unknown, but they are descended from french fries, which preparation Thomas Jefferson is reputed to have introduced in America.
-Snack food manufacturing, potato chips included, is a more than $24 billion a year business for 612 establishments in the U.S. You can find more facts about America from the U.S. Census Bureau, online at www.census.gov.
+Snack food manufacturing, potato chips included, is a multi-billion dollar a year business for 606 establishments employing more than 51,000 people.
+You can find more facts about America from the U.S. Census Bureau online at www.census.gov.

 Profile America is produced by the Center for New Media and Promotions of the U.S. Census Bureau.
 These daily features are available as produced segments, ready to air, on the Internet at http://www.census.gov (look for "Multimedia Gallery" by the "Newsroom" button).